Some Recommended Reading:

 One single word that can accurately be used to describe the religious situation of the Mediterranean world is "complex." all kind of religion was manifested in some form or other around the Greek and Roman Empires in the Centuries before and after the development of Christianity.
 Considering the complexity of religion that exists in the Indian sub-continent and also in China, it could easily be argued that this degree of complexity is the norm and the idea of a single, unified and dominant religion shared by all members of a single culture is the aberration from that norm.

-However that may be, the gradual rise of the technology of literature and the development of cultural artifacts robust enough to stand the passage of time such as stone buildings and inscriptions, have combined to permit us a fairly detailed view of this period of history.
-In many ways, this is when history, as the understanding of past events through the interpretation of written records, really begins.
+However that may be, from around 10,000 years BCE the development of cultural artifacts robust enough to stand the passage of time such as stone buildings and inscriptions, have combined to permit us a fairly detailed view of this period of history.
+From around 1,500 years BCE we see the gradual rise of the technology of phonetic script and written literature and, in many ways, this is when history, as the understanding of past events through the interpretation of written records, really begins.

 One of the earliest civilizations of the Mediterranean world to leave substantial records was the Minoan civilization of the second millenium BCE.
 Centered on the island of Crete this civilization is best known for its palace complexes, possibly the source of the legend of the Labyrinth or maze of king Minos, for whom the culture is named .